 At Alpharetta Creek Restorative Dentistry, we take the prevention and treatment of gum disease very seriously.
-Research conducted recently by the Centers for Disease Control and Prevention (CDC) estimates that almost half of adult Americans over the age of 30 have some form of periodontal disease.
+It is estimated that nearly half of American adults over the age of 30 have some level of gum disease.
 If it is not caught and treated in its early stages, gum disease can potentially lead to tooth loss and even impact your overall health.

-Periodontal infection, commonly referred to as gum disease, attacks your gum tissue.
-This infection is caused by the build-up of plaque and bacteria on your teeth.
+Periodontal disease is a bacterial infection that slowly destroys gum tissue and the supporting structures of your teeth.
+The infection is the result of plaque buildup and bacteria on your teeth.
 There are two stages of gum disease:

-At this stage, the infection in your gums has spread to your teeth, bones, and the connective tissue that holds your teeth in place.
+The most severe stage of gum disease is periodontitis.
+At this point, the infection in your gums has spread to the bone and connective tissue that holds your teeth in place.
 Pockets form between the gums and your teeth as the gum and bone separate from your teeth.
-These pockets collect bacteria and become infected, leading to loss of bone and tissue, loosening of the teeth, and even potential tooth loss.
+Called periodontal pockets, they give bacteria a place to collect and cause an infection that can lead to loss of tissue and bone, loose teeth, and even potential tooth loss.

 Treating Periodontal Disease

-The affected area will be irrigated with an antibacterial rinse to flush out any remaining bacteria and give you a fresh start.
-Our hygienist will recommend that you return in several weeks for a follow-up visit.
-She may also suggest scheduling more frequent cleanings in the future so we can stay a step ahead of the disease.
+Your hygienist will irrigate the affected area with an antibacterial rinse to wash away any remaining bacteria and give you a fresh start.
+We typically recommend that you schedule your next appointment in a few weeks so we can monitor the situation.
+More frequent cleanings in the future may be needed to stay a step ahead of the disease.

 Call Today to Protect Your Oral Health

-The professional team at Alpharetta Creek Restorative Dentistry looks forward to meeting you and helping you get the important dental care you need for a healthy smile.
-Please give us a call, and a friendly member of our team will be happy to assist you.
+Our team at Alpharetta Creek Restorative Dentistry would love to meet you so we can help you get the high-quality oral health care you need for a healthy smile.
+Please call our office and a friendly member of our team will be happy to help you schedule an appointment.